On the Square Peg Problem and Its Relatives: Abstract

 \section{Abstract}

-The Square Peg Problem asks whether every \emph{continuous} simple closed planar curve contains the four vertices of a square.
-This paper proves this for the largest so far known class of curves.
+Toeplitz's Square Peg Problem asks whether every continuous simple closed curve in the plane contains the four vertices of a square.
+It has been proved for various classes of sufficiently smooth curves, some of which are dense, none of which are open.
+In this paper we prove it for several open classes of curves, one of which is also dense.
+This can be interpreted in saying that the Square Peg Problem is solved for generic curves.
+The latter class contains all previously known classes for which the Square Peg Problem has been proved in the affirmative. \footnote{Since the appearance of this article on the arXiv, some new results have been proved, see Section~\ref{secRecentProgress}.
+In particular, Tao's class of curves~\cite{Tao17integrationApproachToToeplitzProblem} contains curves that do not lie in the classes given in the current article.}

-Furthermore we solve an analogous Triangular Peg Problem affirmatively, state topological intuition why the Rectangular Peg Problem should hold true, and give a fruitful existence lemma of edge-regular polygons on curves.
-Finally, we show that the problem of finding a regular octahedron on embedded spheres in $\RR^3$ has a ``topological counter-example'', that is, a certain test map with boundary condition exists.
+We also prove results about rectangles inscribed in immersed curves.
+Finally, we show that the problem of finding a regular octahedron on metric 2-spheres has a ``topological counter-example'', that is, a certain test map with boundary condition exists.